The Last Spritz

 Profondo is the only AdG flanker that actually smells like the ocean instead of just insisting it does.
 The Aquozone molecule gives it a mineral, iodic quality — wet stone, salt spray, kelp — that the original never had.
 Where the 1996 EDT smells like aquatic cologne, Profondo smells like an aquatic experience.
 The difference matters.

 Performance is the other reason it holds up.
-Six to eight hours with moderate projection is long for anything in this category, and the rosemary-lavender-cypress heart keeps it from going flat the way pure marine scents do.
+It carries through a full day without reapplying — long for anything in this category — and the rosemary-lavender-cypress heart keeps it from going flat the way pure marine scents do.
 This is the blue bottle you wear when you want the room to remember you were near water.

 Acqua di Giò Elixir